mit-pdos/daisy-nfsd/eval/aws/README.md

 ## Create image (AMI) with prepped image

-Launch an i3.xlarge using Hirsute (hirsute-daily-amd64-server).
+Launch an i3.xlarge using Impish (ubuntu/images-testing/hvm-ssd/ubuntu-impish-daily-amd64-server-20220429).
+This is a daily image, so you may need to use a more recent version (the old ones become unavailable over time).
 Make sure to **increase the root volume size to 12GB**.

 `wget https://raw.githubusercontent.com/mit-pdos/daisy-nfsd/main/eval/aws/setup-image.sh`